Deep Learning in the Sequence Space: Application to an OLG model

 \subsubsection{Household problem}

-Recursively formulated, the households' problem is characterized by the following Bellman equation.
+Recursively formulated, the households' problem is characterized by the following Bellman equation

-In every period, households receive labor and asset income, and decide how much to invest in each of the two assets, subject to adjustment costs and short-sale constraints.
-The time index and age superscript stand for the dependence on state variables.
+In every period, households receive labor income and the payoff of their asset holdings, and decide how much to consume and how much to invest in each of the two assets, subject to adjustment costs and short-sale constraints.
+The time index denotes the dependence on the aggregate state variables.